 Experts mark the late 1970s as the turning point for the ascent of Charleston as a food mecca.
-In 1977, the city was chosen to host the U.S. version of the Spoleto Festival for the performing arts.
+In 1977, the city was chosen to host the U.S. version of the Spoleto Festival for the performing arts (named after the city in Italy).
 With an influx of sophisticated guests arriving for 17 days each spring, restaurants ramped up their efforts to cater to Europeans and other visitors, says Erin Perkins, editor of the online publication Eater Charleston.

 “Charleston is surrounded by fertile fields, vibrant forests, and thriving estuaries that serve as fish and shellfish incubators as well as by a massively stocked ocean,” explains Eve Felder, an executive chef and Charleston native, who is managing director of the Singapore campus of the Culinary Institute of America.

 “In addition to the abundance of ingredients, the city’s food heritage also derives from the varied cultural influences of its citizens: people of African descent, the French Huguenots, and the English aristocracy,” she says.

 any dishes reflect Charleston’s Lowcountry history and coastal location, too.
 “This unique cuisine is based on the abundance of products brought by African slaves (such as okra, eggplant, sesame and their knowledge of rice cultivation), and the indigenous foods of the region (e.g. creek shrimp, blue crabs, wild tuna, flounder and bass; marsh hens, wild ducks, geese, turkey, quail, and deer; and scuppernong grapes and wild mushrooms),” says Felder.
 Some of the region’s best vegetables are grown in nearby barrier islands like Wadmalaw and Edisto, she adds.